MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-solution-mongdb-ha.md

     -AzureStackSubscriptionId_DR "drSubscriptionId"
     ```

-4. Type "Y" to allow the NuGet provider to be installed, which will kick off the API Profile "2018-03-01-hybrid" modules to be installed.
+4. Type `Y` to allow the NuGet provider to be installed, which will kick off the API Profile "2018-03-01-hybrid" modules to be installed.

 5. The HA resources will deploy first.
 Monitor the deployment and wait for it to complete.
 Once you have the message stating that the HA deployment is complete, you can check the HA Azure Stack's portal to see the resources deployed.